-This section provides information about our members.
-These organisations aim to inform and advise patients, carers and other people affected by a neurological condition.
+Browse our directory of member organisations to see who we are working with and find support for you.
+These organisations aim to inform and advise individuals, carers and other people affected by a neurological condition.

-Interested in becoming a member of The Neurological Alliance? » Find out more
+Is your organisation interested in joining The Neurological Alliance? » Find out more

 The Batten Disease Family Association is a national charity which aims to support families, raise awareness and facilitate research into the group of devastating neurodegenerative diseases commonly known as batten disease.
 They work with children, young people, families and professionals across the UK.

 BASIC was established in 1986 and provides over 30 services under one roof for those recovering from acquired brain injury.
 BASIC takes over when people have been discharged from hospital and are faced with the challenges of recovery from a head injury, brain haemorrhage, brain tumour, stroke or similar.